ngazagna/linux_tricks/README.md

 ssh <login>@ssh.enst.fr
 ```

-Now you can configurate your `~:.ssh/config` file to create shorcuts.
+Now you can configurate your `~:.ssh/config` file to create shorcuts (see this [link](https://scotch.io/tutorials/how-to-create-an-ssh-shortcut) for easy examples).
 For instance if you sometimes want to connect to your remote account and some other times to one of the machines of your departement (let say *lamexx*)
 - Open (create if needed) `~:.ssh/config` and write
 ```
 Host tpt